 Youth groups also meet during the Christian Ed hour on Sundays for engaging conversations relevant to teens.
 All youth in our community are welcome and invited to check things out.

 For more information about youth groups, or for a youth group calendar, contact Jon.

 We keep it real.
 This isn’t boring Sunday School like you might think.
-Christian Ed classes for adults talk about real life matters, even hard topics, and discuss together how to keep growing in our relationship with God and others.
+Sunday School classes for adults talk about real life matters, even hard topics, and discuss together how to keep growing in our relationship with God and others.
 Classes exist for ages 2 through 102+ and meet from 9:15-10:15 before the worship service.
 Classes for children are age appropriate and engaging so that everyone has the opportunity to grow in their spiritual journey.

 Silverwood Mennonite Women meets the second Thursday of each month February through December from 9am – 2pm for sewing and project day in the church fellowship hall.
 Examples of projects that are worked on: piecing and quilting quilts, tying comforters, stringing MCC school kit and hygiene kit bags, and creating other art to benefit local and world wide missions.